 June is at the start of the Garua season, the cool, dry season in Galapagos.
 This makes it ideal weather for visitors.

-The cooling waters trigger the breeding season for several of the most spectacular sea birds of the Galapagos; Penguins, Blue-footed Boobies, Tropicbirds and Cormorants, all get ready to take advantage of the improving feeding conditions and begin their courtships
+The cooling waters trigger the breeding season for several of the other iconic sea birds of the Galapagos; Penguins, Blue-footed Boobies, Tropicbirds and Cormorants.
+They are all preparing to take advantage of the improving feeding conditions and begin their courtships.